the-black-eagle/script.streaming.radio.helper/README.md

 srh.Artist.Banner - URL to an artist banner on theaudiodb

+srh.MBIDS - property containing comma separated MBID's for either display or for modded script.artistslideshow to use.

+srh.TrackInfo - contains any track information found on TADB or last.fm for the current track

 Window properties can be used as follows -

 #####To display the artist name as parsed by the script when streaming